If You'd Put $1,000 Into UPS Stock 20 Years Ago, Here's What You'd Have Today

 If there is a bright spot, it's that UPS has been good for the income crowd.
 The company has raised its dividend annually for 17 years and routinely ranks among the highest-yielding dividend stocks in the S&P 500.

-Even better, UPS has increased its payout at a compound annual growth rate of more than 8% over the past two decades.
-Furthermore, under its current authorization, the company is expected to spend roughly $1 billion in 2026 buying back its own stock.
+Even better, UPS has increased its payout at a compound annual growth rate of more than 8% in the past two decades.
+Under its current authorization, the company is expected to spend roughly $1 billion in 2026 buying back its own stock.

 Analysts are increasingly bullish on UPS stock's prospects going forward.
 Sorry to say, but long-time shareholders are still sitting on dismal returns.